cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-3.md

   - Experimented working on the UT Dallas VM
   - Using Docker Compose for setting up the networking between containers
 - **Tasks For Next Week:**
-  - Assist on setting up dockerfile for frontend and backend container
+  - meet with Solomon to set up dockerfile for frontend and backend container
   - Consider implementation with VM